AlbertoV5/TouchOSC-Betov5/README.md

 These are basic shortcuts with focus on Monitoring, Tools, Windows and temporary Track and Midi controls.
 The later ones will be replaced with a detailed marker and region navegation control.

-These are very template dependant for monitoring but you can see more details on the Realearn preset.
+These are very dependant on your workflow so feel free to edit the Realearn preset.

 This whole section is Connection #1.